-Many are cold and a few are frozen: Dips postponed or cancelled
+Extreme cold smashes temperature records, freezes car batteries and postpones ‘polar dip’ fundraisers

 Moody said low temperatures like the ones gripping Maine this week also expose underlying issues, resulting in cars needing to be towed in for service.
 He also recommends people keep their gas tanks at least half full to avoid condensation buildup and freezing in the fuel system.

-The record-breaking cold and wind chill temperatures predicted for Monday have prompted Special Olympics Maine to reschedule its annual Lobster Dip for the first time in 30 years.
+The record-breaking cold and wind chill temperatures predicted for Monday prompted Special Olympics Maine to reschedule its annual Lobster Dip for the first time in 30 years.

-The lobster dip, which features people dipping into the chilly Atlantic in front of The Brunswick in Old Orchard Beach, will be held at noon on Jan.
+The lobster dip, which features people plunging into the chilly Atlantic in front of The Brunswick in Old Orchard Beach, will be held at noon on Jan.
 13.

 “The safety of our dippers is always of the utmost importance to us and we just cannot take any chances.
 This is a fun, annual event and we want people to not only look forward to it but to also feel safe while participating,” Special Olympics Maine posted on Facebook.

-The annual Polar Bear Dip at East End Beach in Portland scheduled for noon on Sunday has been called off because of the cold, but the 5K race will still be held, said Stacie Haines of the Natural Resources Council of Maine.
-So far, 140 Mainers from age 10 to 81 have already registered for the fundraising event.
+Another fundraiser, the annual Polar Bear Dip at East End Beach in Portland, scheduled for noon on Sunday, has been called off because of the cold, but a 5K race will still be held, said Stacie Haines of the Natural Resources Council of Maine.
+So far, 140 Mainers from age 10 to 81 have already registered for the event.

 “It was a hard decision to make, but we feel for safety reasons we can’t encourage people to jump into the ocean,” Haines said.
 “It’s just too cold.”